coltonbooth/CoreChainDB/docs/root/source/contributing/dev-setup-coding-and-contribution-process/run-dev-network-stack.md

 Finished stacking!
 ```

-## Configure the BigchainDB network
+## Configure the corechaindb network

 The `stack.sh` script has multiple deployment methods and parameters and they can be explored using: `bash stack.sh -h`